I'd like to email you! What is your business email address?

 Orders paid by money order must be paid within 7 days within the continental United States, and 14 days within Hawaii, Alaska, United States Territories and all international orders.
 If we don't receive your money order within the allotted time period, your order will be automatically cancelled and the items restocked.

 Of course!
-Our gift certificates are done exclusively through PayPal; when you're ready to pay, select PayPal as your payment option and you'll be redirected to the PayPal login screen.
+Our gift certificates are done exclusively through PayPal; when you're ready to pay, select PayPal as your payment option and you'll be redirected to the PayPal login screen. **NOTE** For some reason, PayPal gift cards ONLY work in Internet Explorer and Mozilla Firefox.
 After you've logged in, you'll see a screen that looks like the image below - click on the link that says "Redeem" and follow the directions from there.
 Ta-da!

 Unfortunately, the options for gift certificate increments are limited to what is offered through PayPal.
 We can't make custom quantities.
 Sorry about that!